Prelude to Object-Oriented Design

 - There are many schools of thought on the best way to develop software as a team

-- We are not going to explicitly mention any of the schools here but you are encouraged to read up on them.
+- We are not going to explicitly mention any of the schools here but you might want to read up on them.

 - We are following some hybrid of the Agile, Extreme Programming (XP), and Scrum schools.